-We’ll leave the US right after Thanksgiving, get to Antarctica (via New Zealand) near the first of December, and be in the field by about the 8th or 10th of that month.
-We’ll get out of the field near the end of the third week of January in the new year, and you can get home by February if you hustle.
+We’ll leave the US after Thanksgiving, get to Antarctica (via New Zealand) early December, and be in the field by about the middle of that month.
+We’ll get out of the field near the end of January in the new year, and you can get home in early February if you hustle.

 Question #2: You’ve invited me!
 Now what do I do?